AlbinDalbert/polling-voting-system/README.md

 ## CI/CD
 Using GitHub Actions, the test suite is automatically executed and ran on push/pull request.
 The pipeline is defined in `/.github/workflows`
+It starts by running the `pytest` and after that, it packages the application into a .zip file.
 ## Decisions
-For data storage and persistance, json was picked because of the 'multiple choice' requirement in th:e polls.
+For data storage and persistance, json was picked because of the 'multiple choice' requirement in the polls.
 The flexibility of simply using a json file makes this easier to manage.
 Whiles other noSQL databases can do this aswell, it would be unnessecery complexity to the scope of this project.